eslint-stylistic/eslint-stylistic/docs/guide/upgrade.md

 }
 ```

+#### indent

+The first token of a property value that starts on a new line after `:` is now required to be indented one level from the `:` token.
+If you rely on the previous aligned layout, configure `ignoredNodes` for the affected nodes.

 #### operator-linebreak

 For TypeScript type aliases whose type annotation starts with `|` or `&`, the `=` operator now uses the `"after"` style unless it is configured as `"ignore"`.